 Make sure “Open ‘safe’ files after downloading” is unchecked

-Why this matters When this option is enabled, Safari may auto-extract or move ZIP files, making it look like the download disappeared.
+When this option is enabled, Safari may auto-extract or move ZIP files, making it look like the download disappeared.

 2️⃣ Check Safari’s download history (important)